dotnet/AspNetCore.Docs/aspnetcore/blazor/security/server/interactive-server-side-rendering.md

   * Rendering PII information on to the page at the same time as data coming from another user via JS interop or a local singleton service on the server.

 In general, we recommend that you avoid rendering components that contain sensitive information alongside components that can render data from untrusted sources as part of the same render batch.
+Untrusted sources include route parameters, query strings, data from JS interop, and any other source of data that a third-party user can control (databases, external services).

 :::moniker-end